Conservation

 Capitol Improvement & Conservation Projects

 Since the organization’s inception in 1987, the Friends of Madera Canyon has taken an active roll in assisting the USFS with construction, upgrade, repair & maintenance of canyon facilities and amenities, always with safety, protection and conservation in mind.
 Over 1 million dollars and thousands of volunteer hours have been donated to parking, restrooms, picnic facilities, trail heads/trails, bridges, natural history interpretive exhibits, habitat preservation/rehabilitation and nature education.
-The following is a chronological list of Madera Canyon projects the FoMC has assisted in since 1987.
+The following is a list of recent projects

-• 2016 – Madera Canyon Road Bridges Project landscape & revegetation project
+• Madera Canyon Road Bridges Project landscape & re-vegetation project

 • Proctor Native Plant and Pollinator Landscape (Proctor Parking Area) re-vegetation project